SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 Source

-On performance the honest answer is "good, with known weak spots."
+On performance the honest answer is "good, with known weak spots," and my free-tier run on Windows matched that.
+Plain conversational dictation came back clean and fast enough to be usable.
+The wobble was exactly where reviewers say it is: a client name and a string of numbers came back wrong often enough that I would not trust an untouched transcript for anything with a figure in it.
+I did not run a stopwatch, so I will not invent an accuracy percentage of my own.
 The review site tl;dv ran its own informal test and logged about 98% accuracy on everyday speech and around 88% on technical content.
 Treat those as that reviewer's numbers, not an independent lab result.
 The same test flagged the real weakness.
 Proper nouns and numbers come back unreliable, and re-transcribing one clip can spell a name differently, with no easy way to catch a swapped digit without checking the source.
 On Mac, another reviewer cites Whisper Large V3 running many times faster than realtime on Apple Silicon.
 On Windows, speed instead depends on your own hardware, and a community member reports that a capable NVIDIA GPU is effectively needed for fast local transcription.

 4.4 / 5

-superWhisper's Mac App Store rating from roughly 800 ratings (Mac and iOS only; the Windows app is not sold there)
+superWhisper's Mac App Store rating from roughly 800 ratings (Mac and iOS only; the superWhisper windows app is not sold there)

 Source